Open, Closed, and Non-Degenerate Embedding Dimensions of Neural Codes: Introduction

 \begin{definition} Let $\U = \{U_1, U_2, \ldots, U_n\}$ be a collection of sets in $\R^d$.
 The \emph{code} of $\U$ is where the empty-indexed intersection is equal to $\R^d$ by convention.
 We say that $\U$ is a \emph{realization} of $\code(\U)$. \end{definition}

 In words, we obtain $\code(\U)$ by labeling every point $p\in \R^d$ by the indices $i\in[n]$ for which $p\in U_i$, and then collecting all the labels obtained in this way.
 If $\U$ consists of convex open sets we say that $\U$ is a \emph{convex open} realization of $\code(\U)$.
 We may similarly define \emph{convex closed} realizations, and we typically use the notation $\X = \{X_1, \ldots, X_n\}$ for collections of closed convex sets.
 Every realization in this paper will consist of convex sets, so we will usually drop the adjective ``convex."
+Note that our convention that $\emptyset$ is always a codeword amounts to the requirement that a realization $\U$ does not cover $\R^d$---in particular, by intersecting with a sufficiently large closed or open ball we may assume all of our realizations are bounded.

 \begin{example} Consider the code Figure \ref{fig:realization} shows an open realization $\U = \{U_1, U_2, U_3, U_4\}$ of $\C$ in $\R^2$.
 One could also regard this figure as an illustration of a closed realization: replacing each set by its closure does not change the realized code.